 The condensation of Cr metal reduces the abundances of monatomic Cr and CrH, depleting the species from the atmosphere.
 Vertical mixing from lower, hotter layers is unlikely since Cr destruction reactions are highly exothermic at $\mathrm{T}{<}1400\,\mathrm{K}$, resulting in chemical lifetimes much shorter than the timescales of vertical mixing \citep{loddersfegley2006}.
-For WASP-31b's $\mathrm{T_{atm}}{=}1481^{+264}_{-355}\,\mathrm{K}$, the appearance of CrH would be reasonable since the gaseous Cr would not yet be fully depleted.
+For the WASP-31b $\mathrm{T_{atm}}{=}1481^{+264}_{-355}\,\mathrm{K}$, the appearance of CrH would be reasonable since the gaseous Cr would not yet be fully depleted.

-The discovery of Cr-bearers can have implications for cloud formation in exoplanet atmospheres, since it may cause the formation of Cr[s] clouds \citep{loddersfegley2006, morleyetal2012}.
-Moreover, \citet{leeblecichelling2018} suggested Cr[s] as seed particles for providing condensation surfaces for other cloud layers (e.g. sulfide or KCl cloud layers).
+The discovery of Cr bearers can have implications for cloud formation in exoplanet atmospheres since they may cause the formation of Cr[s] clouds \citep{loddersfegley2006, morleyetal2012}.
+Moreover, \citet{leeblecichelling2018} suggested the possibility of Cr[s] being seed particles that provide condensation surfaces for other cloud layers (e.g. sulphide or KCl cloud layers).

 Lastly, the finding of Cr-bearing species in an atmosphere may give clues about the formation conditions of a planet.
-Because Cr is a refractory species it is expected to be in the solid phase throughout most of the protoplanetary disk (e.g. \citealt{lodders2010}).
-Consequently, its presence on an exoplanet hints towards the accretion of solid material during its formation.
-Determining the planetary Cr-abundance (also in other Cr-bearers) can then provide clues about the amount of solid accretion.
+Because Cr is a refractory species, it is expected to be in the solid phase throughout most of the protoplanetary disk (e.g. \citealt{lodders2010}).
+Consequently, its presence on an exoplanet hints at the accretion of solid material during its formation.
+Determining the planetary Cr abundance (also in other Cr bearers) can then provide clues about the amount of solid accretion.